-According to Infodocket, the average person spends 20 minutes per visit on Facebook.
-Making it a popular platform to utilize for both personal and business purposes.
+MixBloom reports that the average person spends nearly 31 minutes per day visiting Facebook, making it a popular platform to utilize for both personal and business purposes.
 In fact, thousands of businesses rely on Facebook’s advertising features to garner profitable web leads.
 Not only can advertising on Facebook expand your customer base, but it can also increase your brand awareness.

-However, in order to create an ad campaign, you must have access to the Ad Manger and Insights feature that only a (free) Business Page offers.
-Fortunately, setting up a Business Page is easier than one would assume.
+However, in order to create an ad campaign, you must have access to the Ad Manger and Insights feature that only a business page offers.
+Fortunately, setting up a business page is free and easier than one might assume.
 Follow these steps and you’ll have your first ad created in no time.

 First, you must have a personal Facebook profile.
 This is the only way that you’re able to manage a business page.
 If you already have a personal profile, you can then go to facebook.com/business, and click create a page.
 You will have the option to choose from multiple different business types—local business or place, company, organization or institution, brand or product, artist, band or public figure, entertainment, and cause or community.
 Select the type of business that best fits.
 Once you’ve selected your business type, you’ll be asked to put in additional details—your business name, address, and category.

-First impressions are important, especially when it comes to your Business Page.
+First impressions are important, especially when it comes to your business page.
 Choose your profile and cover images wisely.
 Make sure that they both align with your brand and help your audience easily identify your business.
 Keep in mind that a profile picture is square in size, so either your logo or a picture of yourself will work best.
-In addition, the cover image is the most prominent image (820 x 312 pixels) on your page and it should capture the essence of your brand.
+In addition, the cover image is the most prominent image (820 pixels wide x 312 pixels tall) on your page and it should capture the essence of your brand.

 This is your opportunity to let your audience know about your business.
 Be mindful of the character count (maximum 155 characters), so it’s best to keep it short and to the point.
 The more concise your description is, the better chance that your audience will understand your products and services.